-- Regular and reliable access to the internet - A web camera for Respondus monitored testing - Ability to scan documents and create pdfs for uploading (free apps like CamScanner work fine) - A calculator without a symbolic manipulator.
-(I recommend a TI-36XPro or TI-84) - MyMathLab Access Code (includes ebook Calculus, Early Transcendentals, 3rd Edition by Briggs, Cochran and Gillett) - at least 15 hours a week to learn and practice the material
+Regular and reliable access to the internet

+- A web camera for Respondus monitored testing and class participation - Ability to scan documents and create pdfs for uploading (free apps like CamScanner work fine) - A calculator without a symbolic manipulator.
+(I recommend a TI-36XPro or TI-84) - MvMathLab Access Code (includes ebook Calculus, Early Transcendentals, 3rd Edition by Briggs, Cochran and Gillett) - at least 10 hours a week outside of class times to practice and learn the material

 Course Description: The second course in the calculus sequence for students majoring in mathematics, science and engineering.
 Topics include techniques of integration, numerical integration, improper integrals, applications of integration, and an introduction to differential equations.

-Prerequisite: MTH 251 Differential Calculus.
+Prerequisite: MTH 251 Differential Calculus with a C or better.